skarlekar/rambolite/README.md

 ## Generate the Service Account Key Pair

 Kubernetes provides the ability for service accounts to authenticate using tokens.
 It uses a key-pair to provide signatures for those tokens.
+Generate the service account certificates  key-pair  files: `service-account-key.pem` and `service-account.pem`

+scripts/8_gen_service_acct_cert.sh